yume-chan/youtube-to-outlook/README.md

 In the config file, export an object that comforms to the `Config` interface defined in `src/config.ts`.

-Here is an example for `config.json`:
+Here is a minimal example for `config.json`:

 ```json
 {